juspay/hyperswitch/docs/try_local_system.md

 ### Install nix

-We recommend that you install Nix using [the DetSys nix-installer](https://nixos.asia/en/install), which automatically enables flakes.
+We recommend that you install Nix using [the DetSys nix-installer][detsys-nixos-installer], which automatically enables flakes.

-As an **optional** next step, if you are interested in using Nix to manage your dotfiles and local packages, you can setup [nixos-unified-template](https://github.com/juspay/nixos-unified-template#on-non-nixos).
+As an **optional** next step, if you are interested in using Nix to manage your dotfiles and local packages, you can setup [nixos-unified-template][nixos-unified-template-repo].

 ### Using external services through Nix